 Yarrow (Achillea millefolium) Bitter principles give it digestive properties and are suitable for indigestion, stomach burning, vomiting, and also to “open the appetite” in clear cases of lack of appetite.
 It is very appropriate to mix of camomile and yarrow tincture (4 drops a day before three main meals).

-More information on anorexy and its natural treatment in the listing above.
+More information on anorexy and its natural treatment.